LaurePiechaczyk/project3_python/README.md

 [View the live project here.](https://battleships-laure.herokuapp.com/)

-# Please not that this project is ongoing and the read me file in construction
+# Please note that this project is ongoing and the read me file in construction.
+However you can already play by following the link above

 ULTIMATE Battleships is a Python termainal game built as part of a project for the [code institute](https://codeinstitute.net/) (training to become a web developer) to develop and show my skills in Python.